-Amazon warehouse workers suffer serious injuries at higher rates than workers at other companies.
-Critics blame productivity pressure.
+Amazon warehouse workers suffer serious injuries at higher rates than other firms

 missing work or transferring to lighter duties

-Source: Occupational Health and
+Source: Occupational Safety and Health Administration

 Serious injury incidents more common at Amazon warehouses than at competing companies, despite drop in 2020